 Boehringer Ingelheim and Sanofi earned over $1 billion from the sale of Zantac while concealing the truth from its customers.
 Zantac became the first prescription of its kind to register such high amounts of sales.

 Sadly, the carcinogenic ingredients contained in the drug caused injuries to many of its users.
-The only option left for these users is sue Boehringer Ingelheim and Sanofi for hiding vital information regarding the risks of using the drug.
+The only option left for these users is to sue Boehringer Ingelheim and Sanofi for hiding vital information regarding the risks of using the drug.
 Jointly, these companies were negligent and put the users of the drug in danger by not revealing the potential dangers of Zantac.
 As such, it makes sense to hold them responsible for their actions.

 Is There a Clear Relation Between Zantac And Cancer?

 The internal organs of the human body are impacted differently by NDMA, the carcinogenic compound in Zantac.
 The effect of this compound on the liver is especially substantial.
 The exposure to NDMA over a long time may lead to various medical complications, including: